chaimmw/json-utils/README.md

 - newData: new data to be added
 - newFile: string new file to write data to - optional, other wise the original file will be used

+to publish to npm
+$ npm publish --access=public